 What are uterine fibroids?

 Uterine fibroids (also called leiomyomas) are growths made up of the muscle and connective tissue from the wall of the uterus.
 These growths are usually not cancerous (benign).
 Your uterus is an upside down pear-shaped organ in your pelvis.
 The normal size of your uterus is similar to a lemon.
 It’s also called the womb and it’s the place where a baby grows and develops during pregnancy.

-Fibroids can grows as a single nodule (one growth) or in a cluster.
+Fibroids can grow as a single nodule (one growth) or in a cluster.
 Fibroid clusters can range in size from 1 mm to more than 20 cm (8 inches) in diameter or even larger.
 For comparison, they can get as large as the size of a watermelon.
 These growths can develop within the wall of the uterus, inside the main cavity of the organ or even on the outer surface.
 Fibroids can vary in size, number and location within and on your uterus.

 You may experience a variety of symptoms with uterine fibroids and these may not be the same symptoms that another woman with fibroids will experience.
 Because of how unique fibroids can be, your treatment plan will depend on your individual case.